 |#2||Cannot edit tablet version of mobile editor|

-A complaint sometimes levelled against website builders is that they’re great for making websites, but not for the graft that comes after.
+A complaint sometimes levelled against website builders is that they’re great for making websites, but not for SEO.
 There used to be some truth to this, but not anymore.
 Wix has improved its SEO game enormously over the last few years, to the point where it’s actually a market leader.

 Another big plus is the strength of its Google integration.
 Web analytics tools are essential for understanding your site’s traffic, and Google is the gold standard.
 Connecting Google Analytics and Google Search Console to Wix sites is simply a case of entering your tracking ID.

 SEO is actually much more straightforward than it seems sometimes.
-Dot your i’s, cross your t’s, try to get some relevant links, rinse and repeat.
-Wix makes that upkeep easy, and it will let you know when you’re falling short.
+Wix makes your site’s SEO upkeep easy, and it will let you know when you’re falling short.

 Wix has implemented a bunch of SEO features in the last few years, and the knowledge base is as comprehensive as you’re likely to find anywhere.
 Even if you don’t use Wix, its SEO documentation is well worth a browse.